chkilel/vite-wind-boilerplate/readme.md

 })
 ```

-`__dirname` will still be the folder of your vite.config.js file when resolving the input paths.
+`__dirname` will be the folder of your vite.config.js file when resolving the input paths.

 ### Development